InstituteforDiseaseModeling/idmtools/idmtools_core/README.md

 # Overview

-idmtools provides the APIS, logic, and other operations to provision, execute, analysis, and manage jobs running on an HPC cluster
+idmtools-core provides the foundational APIs, core logic, and essential utilities for provisioning, executing, analyzing, and managing jobs across multiple platforms.

 To see the full documentation, see https://institutefordiseasemodeling.github.io/idmtools/index.html